dekuNukem/STM32_tutorials/README.md

 ## STM32 naming schemes

 Each STM32 chip has a rather long name like `STM32F042K6T6`.
-However it's actually structured, and here is the official naming convention:
+However it's well structured, and here is the official naming convention:

 ![Alt text](resources/images/naming.png)